Angrones/Glimmer-and-Gloom/README.md

 python3 -m pip install --upgrade pip python3 -m pip install --upgrade Pillow
 ```
 - Download the script by clicking on Code > Download ZIP (Pic.
 2).
-Extract it and enjoy.
+- After you extracted it, open Command Prompt and run `pip install -r requirements.txt`, these will install the remaining components the Script will need in order to work.

+You're now ready to move to the Script setup.

 ## Script Setup
 <img align="right" height="100" src="https://user-images.githubusercontent.com/102916830/198889205-8600019f-fb9e-4985-b967-61c464ac2cfb.png">